Memory in cyclically crumpled sheets: Crumpling by twisting

-We quantify the strain experienced by the system using the end-to-end length $L$ of the sheet from one clamp edge to the other, and plot it in Fig.~\ref{fig:twist}C as a function of $\theta$. $L$ decreases faster with $\theta$ compared to a set of infinitesimally thin inextensible strings that initially form a hyperbolic hyperboloid (see SI Section~\ref{sec:string} and SI Fig.~\ref{fig:twistcompression}).
-While untwisting, $L$ increases but follows a different path which is systematically higher compared to the twisting phase, before crossing and reaching a length $L_n$ which is slightly below $L_0$.
-When the sheet is again subjected to the same cycle, the hysteresis is observed to decrease on average with each cycle (see Fig.~\ref{fig:twist}C), while the length after a cycle continues to contract (see SI Section~\ref{sec:hyst}).
-We characterize the compression of the sheet by measuring the end to end length $L_c$ when $\theta_f$ is reached, and calculating the axial strain $\varepsilon = 1 - L_{c}/L_0$, and plotting it averaged over $3$ trails versus $\theta$ in Fig.~\ref{fig:twist}D. We observe that its increase can be described with the function $\varepsilon = 1 - \exp(- \gamma_n \theta_f)$, where $\gamma_n$ decreases slowly with $n$ as the plastic deformation in the sheet accumulate.
-The exponential function is consistent with the sheet becoming increasingly more difficult to compress with increasing compaction.
+We plot the end-to-end length $L$ of the sheet from one clamp edge to the other in Fig.~\ref{fig:twist}(c) as a function of $\theta$, and observe that it follows a different path while untwisting, which is systematically higher compared to the twisting phase, before crossing and reaching a length $L_n$ with cycle number $n$ which is slightly below $L_0$.
+When the sheet is again subjected to the same loading cycle, the hysteresis is observed to decrease on average with $n$.
+We characterize the compression of the sheet by measuring the end to end length $L_c$ when $\theta_f$ is reached, and plotting the axial strain $\varepsilon = 1 - L_{c}/L_0$ averaged over $3$ trails versus $\theta_f$ in Fig.~\ref{fig:twist}(d).
+We observe that its increase can be described with the function $\varepsilon = 1 - \exp(- \gamma_n \theta_f)$, where $\gamma_n$ is a fitting constant.
+This fit is consistent with a sheet becoming increasingly more difficult to compress with increasing compaction, and increasing cumulative plastic deformations with applied cycles, and corresponds to a regime where $L/h_0 \gg 1$.
+Comparing images of the crumpled structure after application of a full cycle shown in Supplementary Movie~\cite{sup-doc}, we observe that the creased structures largely repeat with $n$, but slow evolution of overall structure, switching between bi-stable regions, and formation of fresh creases can be also observed.
+To quantify the evolution with $n$, we obtain the distributions of the magnitude of the local mean curvature $P(|H|)$ and plot them in Fig.~\ref{fig:twist}(e) for various $n$.
+We observe that it is broadly distributed, and broadens further as the sheet is repeatedly twisted showing that the sheet continues to evolve with $n$ even as $L$ versus $\theta$ graph appears to show decreasing hysteresis (see supplementary documentation~\cite{sup-doc}).